eraybasar/pesdk-docs/_guides/ios/v7/introduction/demos.md

 # Demos

-Wether you just want to learn to use the PhotoEditor SDK or just see what can be build with it, we are providing some example integrations for various frameworks.
+Wether you want to learn how to use the PhotoEditor SDK or just want to see what can be built with it, we are providing some example integrations for various frameworks.

 ## Example app

-We offer an {% include guides/ios/example-app.md %} on the App Store, that shows off the PhotoEditor SDKs interface and our default configuration.
+We offer an {% include guides/ios/example-app.md %} on the App Store, that demonstrates the PhotoEditor SDK's interface and our default configuration.

 ## Demo repository
 For code examples take a look at the {% include guides/ios/demo-repository.md %}.
-This demonstrates how to integrate the SDK from Swift and Objective-C and shows how to configure it to match your needs.
+Said repository demonstrates how to integrate the SDK from Swift and Objective-C and shows how to configure it to suit your needs.
 There are examples for Swift and Objective-C, presenting the camera and editor, and extensive customization.

 ## Example Integrations

-Checkout our GitHub Repositories [here](https://github.com/imgly/) for up to date example integrations of our HTML and Native SDKs.
+Check out our GitHub Repositories [here](https://github.com/imgly/) for up to date example integrations of our HTML and Native SDKs.
-All example intergrations repositories are tagged with the suffix `-demo`.
-In general these examples are a good starting place to:
+All example integrations repositories are tagged with the suffix `-demo`.
+In general these examples are a good place to start with:

- * Quickly test out our SDK without the need to write code
+ * Quickly testing out our SDK without the need to write code
  * Tinker with the code to understand how it works and
  * Starting templates for specific web frameworks.